 Matter – Antimatter Creation and Annihilation

 At the beginning of the 20th century, the notion of mass underwent a radical revision.
-Mass lost its absoluteness.
+The mass lost its absoluteness.
 One of the striking results of Einstein’s theory of relativity is that mass and energy are equivalent and convertible one into the other.
 Equivalence of the mass and energy is described by Einstein’s famous formula E = mc2.
-In words, energy equals mass multiplied by the speed of light squared.
+In other words, energy equals mass multiplied by the speed of light squared.

 Matter – Antimatter Creation

 Matter – Antimatter creation occurs naturally in high-energy processes involving cosmic rays and high-energy experiments in accelerators on Earth.
 High-energy cosmic rays impacting Earth’s atmosphere (or any other matter in the Solar System) produce minute quantities of antiparticles in the resulting particle jets, which are immediately annihilated by contact with nearby matter.
 The presence of the resulting antimatter is detectable by the two gamma rays (with 511 keV) produced every time positrons annihilate with nearby matter.

 Antimatter creation is also very common in the nuclear decay of many isotopes.
 Let’s assume a decay of potassium-40.
 Naturally occurring potassium is composed of three isotopes, of which 40K is radioactive.
 Traces of 40K are found in all potassium, and it is the most common radioisotope in the human body.
 40K is a radioactive isotope of potassium that has a very long half-life of 1.251×109 years and undergoes both types of beta decay.